Purdue-CS193/homework-0-samuelyoon29/index.md

 ### My Favorite Things about CS193
 - I'll get to learn Linux.
 - I'll practice using git.
-- The skills I learn in CS193 will help me for the rest of my career!
+- The skills I learn in CS193 will help me in future CS classes!

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).